Formal Ball

 • Forcing your partner to remain in frame (not allowing your partner to leave the dance).

 • Inappropriate frame holding (i.e., with a hand too low on the back, hip, or buttocks, or on the chest; or holding a partner too closely and invading the space of their neck, face, or other parts of the head).
 Even if consensual, this activity is not appropriate for an all-ages friendly event.
-If you feel you are being harassed in any way, please talk to ballroom staff wearing red scrunchies on their wrists or contact the harassment hotline hro@pittjcs.org
+If you are being harassed, please talk to ballroom staff wearing red scrunchies on their wrists or contact the harassment hotline either via email at hro@pittjcs.org or phone at 866-767-9708 ext.
+1

 • We’re here to dance and have fun, not intimidate or harass others.
 We ask each participant to treat others with respect and dignity throughout the evening so that we can continue to hold this fabulous event!